The Southern Company (SO) Shares Soar Above 1-Year High

 Conclusion

-In summary, The Southern Company (SO) has had a mixed performance as of late.
-Analysts have bullish opinions on the stock, with some viewing it as a “buy” and others as a “hold”.
+To put it simply, The Southern Company (SO) has had a better performance in recent times.
+Analysts have a bullish opinion on the stock, with some rating it as a “buy” and others as a “hold”.
 It is worth mentioning that the stock is currently trading in close proximity to its 50-day moving average and its 52-week high.